quixio/quix-streams/docs/windowing.md

 sdf = app.dataframe(...)

-# Calculate a sum of values over a window of 10 seconds and emit results immediately
+# Calculate a sum of values over a window of 10 seconds
+# and use .current() to emit results immediately
 sdf = sdf.tumbling_window(timedelta(seconds=10)).sum().current()

 # Results: